akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/BatchQueueBundle/README.md

 Without docker, if the daemon is killed or fails, the jobs (in sub-processes) is **not** killed.

-With docker, if the daemon is killed or fails, as it's the main process, it will stop the contained (and so the sub-process).
+With docker, if the daemon is killed or failed, as it's the main process, it will stop the container (and so the sub-process).
 In that case (pretty common case), the healthcheck is useless.